imbcmdth/UltraDeepClone/README.markdown

 * Clones (almost\*) everything: *functions*, *objects*, *arrays*, *regexp*, *dates*, *numbers*, *strings*, *booleans*, and even *null* and *undefined*!

-* Handles cycles - objects that contain references to themselves or a parent object.
+* Handles cycles or circular references - objects that contain references to themselves or a parent object.

 ## Installation